Omar-p/learning-notes/aws/aws.md

 2- Java System Properties.
 3- Default credentials Profile.
 4- if you're running inside a container using Amazon ECS, if so it use credentials supplied by ecs.
-5- check instacne profile credentials(IAM ROLE), role associated with the instance code run on.
+5- check instance profile credentials(IAM ROLE), role associated with the instance code run on.

 AWS SDK for Java uses unchecked exceptions:
 1- There are two main categories of exceptions to be aware of.